UbiquityRobotics/learn2/jazzy-devel/_sources/requirements/batteries.rst.txt

 This allows users to choose between a long-endurance but heavier setup, or a lighter and more portable configuration.
 Typical sources for suitable batteries include scooter, wheelchair, UPS, and automotive suppliers.

 .. warning::

     **THE VOLTAGE CONNECTED TO THE MAIN CONTROL BOARD (MCB) MUST REMAIN 30.0V OR LESS AT ALL TIMES!**

 What kind of Battery?
 #####################

-The batteries used in Magni 6 robots are sealed lead-acid (SLA) batteries, specifically Absorbent Glass Mat (AGM) Valve-Regulated Lead-Acid (VRLA) types.
+The batteries used in Magni 6 robots are sealed lead-acid (SLA) batteries.
 These batteries are safe, maintanance-free, and don't leak, making them ideal for robotics.

 Which Battery?
 ##############

-For all of our robots we suggest using two identical 12V, AGM VRLA lead acid batteries with F2 terminals.
+For all of our robots we suggest using two identical 12V, lead acid batteries with F2 terminals, as these batteries are cheap and easy to find.

 ..
 TODO: Check the terminals F1 or F2.